 I've already paid the application fee, but I am still being asked to pay for my second application?

 If you are being redirected to the payment page for an application even though you are applying to two programs in the same term, please contact your Graduate Program Coordinator unit you have applied to and ask to have the second payment waived.

 Do I need to pay the application fee again when I submit a second application?

-With the non-refundable application fee of $129.03, you can submit up to two applications in the same term to two different programs.
+With the non-refundable application fee, you can submit up to two applications in the same term to two different programs.
 For example, if you apply to the MSc Computer Science (Thesis) and MSc Computer Science (Non-Thesis), this will be considered as applying to two programs.
 If you choose to apply to another (third or fourth) program, you will be charged the application fee again.

 I have submitted my application.
 What now?

 How do I check the status of my application?

 Can someone check the status of my application on my behalf?

 Limited information can be shared with individuals who you have listed (if any) in the Permission to Disclose section of the application form.

 Can I edit my application if it is already at the Awaiting Decision stage?